wenzelorland/0x/fcc_solidity/README.md

 Once deployed to the network, everything that is deployed will be saved in the build/deployments folder for future references like contract addresses etc.
 Changes to local blockchains will not be saved here.

-Brownie comsole
+Brownie console
-->
 ```bash
 brownie console
 ```
-in CLI
-here we can directly interact with the deployed contracts and addresses -> it's essentially an interactive python shell with browny in the background
+, here we can directly interact with the deployed contracts and addresses.
+It's essentially an interactive python shell with browny in the background

 ## External Dependencies
 Telling brownie external dependencies by including this into the brownie-config.yaml file